Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 When is the best time to visit Nara?

-While the Cherry Blossom season may be the most popular tourist draw, if you want to avoid the crowds, consider visiting Nara
+While the Cherry Blossom season may be the most popular tourist draw if you want to avoid the crowds, consider visiting Nara

 • in February to mid-March (the blooming plum trees in March are just as beautiful as Sakura),

-• between mid-May and mid-June (after Golden Week and before it gets too hot and humid), or
+• between mid-May and mid-June (after Golden Week and before it gets too hot and humid) or

 Map of Accommodation, Points of Interest, Eateries and Transport

-Below is a map of the recommended accommodation, points of interest, eateries and transport terminals/stops mentioned in this article.
+Below is a map of the recommended accommodations, points of interest, eateries and transport terminals/stops mentioned in this article.

 nara scenery in spring by kanenori on pixabay